Hi, my name is Tami! // welcome to my online home

 I have been there.
 I’ve had digestive issues and discovered my food sensitivities with help from a naturopath.
 I manage my endometriosis with acupuncture, herbs, and diet.
 I took care of my husband when he had a traumatic brain injury.
 I get how disruptive health issues can be and I want to help you not just reach your potential clients but and resonate with them.
 So you can support more people in attaining their health goals.

-Let’s chat and see how I can optimize your words!
+Let’s chat and see how I can optimize your words and systems!

-As an only child I constantly had my nose buried in a book or was putting pencil to paper writing stories for my parents.
-Yet I was also that crazy kid running around the forest with a stick that looked like a sword (I swear it really did!) yelling “I am She-ra!
+As an only child, I constantly had my nose buried in a book or was reorganizing the tupperware cupboard.
+Yep, I’ve always been an organization nerd.
+Yet I was also that crazy kid running around the forest with a stick that looked like a sword (I swear it really did!) yelling “I am She-Ra!
 Princess of Power!”
-Yes, I know, I just dated myself there.
+I know...
+I just dated myself there.

 I grew up, put the sword on the shelf, and spent my teenage years taking BART into the city.
 High school rolled around, I joined the school newspaper and was chosen Editor-in-Chief my senior year.
-Fixing every last word, finalizing headlines, picking the best photos for the layout – I loved it all!
+Fixing every last word, finalizing headlines, picking the best photos for the layout – I loved it all, as it was the perfect balance between critical thinking and creativity.

-I probably would have stayed on at CCOF for a few more years before my soul cried out for more.
-But sometimes life has different plans.
+I probably would have stayed on for a few more years but sometimes life has different plans.

-Shortly after returning from our honeymoon in Ecuador, my invincible, black-belt husband got kneed in the head while practicing martial arts.
+Shortly after returning from our honeymoon in Ecuador, my invincible, black-belt husband got kneed in the head while practicing jiu-jitsu.
 Our initial relief that his jaw wasn’t broken was quickly replaced by the daunting reality that he had a concussion.
 A bad one.
-One that would end up lasting a year and force us to reevaluate how we were living our lives.
+One that would take a couple years to fully recover from and in the meantime would change our lives.

 So we made lemonade.
 We simplified our lives, reduced our overhead and focused on getting him better.
 We started researching tiny homes and committed to building our own.
 And we agreed that we were only going to do work and activities that we could say “hell yeah!” to.

-For me that meant switching to a more creative livelihood.
+For me, that meant switching to a more creative livelihood.
 Getting back to that compulsive editor and dedicated writer.
 Taking time for photography.
+Giving in to my organizing compulsions.

-These days, when I’m not in front of the computer, crafting the next perfect sentence, I’m probably drinking coffee over brunch, hiking in the forest, lounging at the beach, cooking, reading or doing yoga.
-Traveling is my biggest addiction, followed closely by food and photography - luckily all three combine pretty easily.
+These days, when I’m not in front of the computer, crafting the next perfect sentence, I’m probably out building our tiny house on wheels.
+During those rare moments of downtime, you'll find me drinking coffee over brunch, hiking in the forest, lounging at the beach, cooking, reading or doing yoga.